In the guide below, we consider how an individual might be able to reduce their waste footprint.

-Summary – 6 Ways To Reduce Waste (For Individuals)
+Summary – Ways For Individuals To Reduce Their Waste

 1. Reduce Food Waste

-Know how much you (and your family if you have one) eats each week, and plan food shopping accordingly whilst minimizing impulse and unplanned purchasing of excess food
+– Know how much you (and your family if you have one) eats each week, and plan food shopping accordingly whilst minimizing impulse and unplanned purchasing of excess food

 2. Reduce Disposable & Single Use Waste

-We are talking about disposable and single use coffee cups (that have plastic liners in them), shopping bags, plates and cutlery, food containers and so on.
+We are talking about disposable and single use items like coffee cups (that have plastic liners in them), shopping bags, plates and cutlery, food containers and so on.